SerCom-KC/adult-swim-schedule/README.md

 want more? impossible. that's already everything from official sources - at least, the known part of it.

 ## disclaimer
 in no way affilliated with adult swim, cartoon network or it's parent companies or subsidiaries. schedule data is pulled from official xml sources and is correct at time of publication.
+**please do not contact any [adult swim] employee on social media regarding any schedule information listed here. treat any future schedule information as a placeholder until an official announcement is made.**

 ## license (for everything except schedule data)
 ```